cdapio/cdap/cdap-docs/cdap-apps/source/tracker/index.rst

 **Metadata**

-The *Metadata* tab provides lists of *System Tags*, *Schema*, *User Properties*, and *System Properties* that were found for the entity.
+The *Metadata* tab provides lists of the *System Tags*, *User Tags*, *Schema*, *User Properties*, and *System Properties* that were found for the entity.
 The values shown will vary depending on the type of entity and each individual entity.
 For instance, a stream may have a schema attached, and if so, it will be displayed.

 .. figure:: ../_images/tracker-metadata.png
   :figwidth: 100%